-If you think in a similar way, I think you'd appreciate fields that are deterministic.
-The iterative process of programming (also design + maybe trading) really complement this archetype of thinking.
-The feedback is worth even a penalty assuming that you're rewarded for (good) completion and speed.
+If you think in a similar way, I think you'd appreciate fields that give feedback in some way, a lot are deterministic though really anything iterative works.
+Something like (though at this point moreso system design) programming (also design + maybe trading) really complement this archetype of thinking.
+The feedback is worth even a penalty assuming that you're rewarded for making the best possible thing and how fast you're able to do so.
 I think it's also quite helpful in analysis and in giving feedback.
 I can rip into basically everything since all the pros and cons just populate instantly in my head.
-Unfortunately being a novelty-seeking romanticist I don't like reviewing my work as much.
+Though as a novelty-seeking romanticist I don't review my work as much.

 I wonder if this all stems from all the books I read as a kid.
 I really optimized for quantity rather than quality since I really loved world building and would almost exclusively read multi-part works.
 I'd contend that I had read more than almost anyone else in early middleschool (1).
 I'm also quite good at analogies since a lot of the ideas just rush in, though I've been trying to reason from first principles more often these days.
 I think this archetype of thinking complements both well though, so I have no regrets there.